[Angel logo]

 NEWS

-Meanwhile I am sad to report the death last month of one of my colleagues, Dr Alastair Laurence of Whitby, North Yorkshire.
+I have already reported the death in March of Alastair Laurence.
 He was well known as a piano designer and maker, and latterly the owner and managing director of the Broadwood firm; he was also the author of two books about the London Piano industry (Five London Piano Makers and More London Piano Makers) which are still in print and can be obtained from Keyword Press.
 He was also a proud Yorkshireman, and the author of several books on local history – and a renowned Jazz pianist.

 CONTENTS